Sunday, November 17, 2024

 Storage: SSD

 SSD means Solid State Drive.
 This is the second most important piece of hardware.
 You can open 100 MB or 1GB spreadsheets containing hundreds of macros in split seconds.
-All modern laptops have however.
+All modern laptops have them.

-Most laptops have all the above hardware by default (if they’re not old or cheap <300 dollars) so ergonomics is the only thing to watch out for.
+Most laptops have all the above hardware by default (if they’re not old or cheap <300 dollars), so ergonomics is the only thing to watch out for.

 Display: Resolution